 What the chuff is channelling?

-It doesn’t matter if you have a £300 setup or a £10,000 setup, if you’re suffering from channelling you’re still going to get espresso coffee which doesn’t taste how it shoud.
+It doesn’t matter if you have a £300 setup or a £10,000 setup, if you’re suffering from channelling you’re still going to get espresso which doesn’t taste how it shoud.

 So, we learn what channelling is, how do we prevent it?